 Dick Hoyt: He’s able to communicate.

-That was the turning point.
+Dick Hoyt: That was the turning point.
 That’s what started everything.

-David Hirsch: So what was it that you did next, or what was the followup to that?
+David Hirsch: So what was it that you did next, or what was the follow-up to that?

-He actually met an engineer up there and we told them what he wanted for a chair, and he just got some old pipes and some old tubings and they weld them together.
-And then we get an insert for Rick to sent in.
-And at the time we had, uh, uh, a company that was working with us.
-And I told them, I says, you know, you’ve got to build these chairs because other people are gonna want them.
+Dick Hoyt: Well, the problem with that was I was disabled afterwards.
+For two weeks I could hardly walk.
+So I told Rick, “Well, if we’re going to continue running, we’re going to have to get a chair built so I wouldn’t be hurting this badly.”
+So we went up to Crotched Mountain in Greenfield.
+We actually met an engineer up there, and we told him what we wanted for a chair.
+And he just got some old pipes and some old tubing and welded them together.
+And then we got an insert for Rick to sit in.
+And at the time we had a company that was working with us.
+And I told them, “You’ve got to build these chairs, because other people are gonna want them.”

-Yeah.
-So after that we used to go to a different town and then Devon city and run.
-And finally people started coming up to us and talking to us, and they could see that Rick had that personality, essentially humor, and he loved to be with people.
+So after that we used to go to a different town and a different city and run.
+And finally people started coming up to us and talking to us, and they could see that Rick had that personality, and a sense of humor, and he loved to be with people.

 David Hirsch: Well, it’s a team effort.

 Dick Hoyt: Obviously.
-Oh, yeah, yeah, yeah.
+Oh, yeah.

-Dick Hoyt: very first heard that.
+Dick Hoyt: When we first heard it, yeah.

-David Hirsch: Well, it’s great that you-
+David Hirsch: Well, it’s great that you…

-David Hirsch: Be yourself.
+David Hirsch: Be yourselves.